dept/tamtam-frontend-shelf/components/toggle/README.md

 </button>
 ```

-On click, this will toggle the `is--active` class on this particular element.
+On click, this will toggle the classname specified in the `data-toggle-active-class` attribute (defaults to `is--active`)
+on this particular element.

 ### Toggle links
 Additionally, on any place in the DOM, you can have elements listen to the active state of this toggle component.